 KORN confirmed MARINIOK’s statement that X Geraet was invented by Dr. LOTZE assisted by Mr MUCHE to enable the Germans to intercept transatlantic telephone conversations.
 Asked about the history of the apparatus, however, he stated that he had been concerned with it only since its installation at Ludwigsfelde in August 1944.
 He had worked with it until April 1945 when it had been taken to the Schliersee, and he had himself been one of the group which accompanied it by truck.
 KORN had also been on the raft which had dropped the apparatus into the Schliersee on 1 - 2 May 1945.
 Contrary to MARINIOK's statement, KORN claimed that the apparatus was sunk in several sections and not in one piece.
 The frame, which had consisted of three large parts, was dropped in sections, and the compartments of the apparatus itself were dropped separately.
 KORN was certain he could pick out the exact spot where the parts were sank, and stated that the nearest village was MIESBACH.
 Although he was certain that the construction of the apparatus could be seen should the parts be retrieved , KORN thought that no part would be usable because of the corrosive influence of the water.

-Thanks to SIGSALY the Allies had absolute security from mid ’43 onwards .Still the story of the A-3 scambler and the German efforts against it is an interesting chapter in the history of communications security.
+Overall the story of the A-3 scrambler and the German efforts against it is an interesting chapter in the history of communications security.

 I have uploaded both TICOM reports.